 60. One recent proposal suggests that institutions should be required to meet a minimum threshold of 15 percent Pell-eligible students in order to receive Federal Student Aid, with an endowment tax credit offered for those that exceed the threshold.
 In past work, we have proposed a 20 percent minimum threshold.
-Pisacreta et al., "Federal
+Pisacreta et al., "Federal Policies for Increasing Socioeconomic Diversity at Selective Colleges and Universities," 2021; Carnevale and Van Der Werf, The 20% Solution, 2017.
 Table 3.
-If race-conscious admissions practices are banned nationwide, selective colleges can maintain or exceed existing levels of representation for all underrepresented racial/ethnic groups only if all selective colleges adopt SES-conscious admissions policies and the applicant pool expands considerably.
+If race-conscious admissions practices are banned nationwide, selective colleges can maintain or exce all selective colleges adopt SES-conscious admissions policies and the applicant pool expands considerably.